AlainZhangStudent/cse-15L-wi22/labreport1folder/labreport1.md

 Cat with no arguments stdout whatever arguments came after the command, which makes sense since cat reads the contents/reads its arguments and echoes it back

-Cat with an argument to a path to a directory echoes back the type of object it is, i.e a directory, and its name because a directory isn't a text file that can be read sequentially.
-So its an error.
+Cat with an argument to a path to a directory gave an error ```cat: lecture1: is a directory``` since we were trying to read sequentially from a directory itself instead of a file content.

 Cat with an argument to a text file (or path to a txtfile) will echo out its contents which makes sense because cat command reads its arguments and its contents